webrecorder/browsertrix-crawler/docs/docs/user-guide/common-options.md

 - `--screenshot fullPage`: Takes a png screenshot of the full page
 - `--screenshot thumbnail`: Takes a jpeg thumbnail of the initially visible viewport (1920x1080)

-These can be combined using a comma-separated list passed to the `--screenshot` option, e.g.: `--screenshot thumbnail,view,fullPage` or passed in separately `--screenshot thumbnail --screenshot view --screenshot fullPage`.
+These can be combined using a comma-separated list passed via the `--screenshot` option, e.g.: `--screenshot thumbnail,view,fullPage` or passed in separately `--screenshot thumbnail --screenshot view --screenshot fullPage`.

 Screenshots are written into a `screenshots.warc.gz` WARC file in the `archives/` directory.
 If the `--generateWACZ` command line option is used, the screenshots WARC is written into the `archive` directory of the WACZ file and indexed alongside the other WARCs.